 Manarola has a tiny harbor with a boat ramp, picturesque multicoloured houses facing the sea and a tiny piazza with seafood restaurants.
 In Manarola starts the famous path Via dell’Amore (Lover’s Lane) which is a very scenic path that leads you to Riomaggiore in only 20 minutes.

-Riomaggiore is considered to be one of the most peaceful and quite villages of the Cinque Terre.
+Riomaggiore is considered to be one of the most peaceful and quiet villages of the Cinque Terre.
 Riomaggiore is basically a cascade of multi-coloured houses in the typical Ligurian style, all tightly clustered around a tiny natural harbour carved out in between the rocks.